 1970 - 1980 Review

-The dollar was devalued further, and gold climbed upwards of $40 per ounce.
+The US dollar is devalued further, and gold climbed upwards of $40 per ounce.

 Why Do We Get Gold Price Peaks?

 The reason for all these record high prices is basically the same, the erosion in value of each of the currencies.
 This has happened to all currencies and monetary systems, ever since the first ones were introduced by the ancient Greeks almost three thousand years ago.

 In the old days, money was simply lumps of gold, silver or copper, and its value closely reflected the value of its actual intrinsic metal content.
 Even then, some money issuers reduced the weight or purity of their money over a period of time, sometimes gold plating or silver plating it to disguise the deception.

 Once we switched to fiat paper money (blame the Chinese), this deception or illusion became easier.
 Inefficient or dishonest rulers and governments could cheat their citizens and taxpayers by printing more money or refusing to redeem it for its original value.
 Because this is also a method of stealth taxation, it is very popular with many governments.
 Taxpayers and voters often fail to realise what is happening until it is too late, and by this time there is often a new government left to continue, and perhaps try to clean up the mess left by the previous one.

 When you own a banknote, you are relying on the issuer to still to around, and solvent when you come to redeem or spend it.
 You are also relying in the issuer to maintain its value.
 The issuer is a counterparty, and you are exposed to counterparty risk.